 |

-Bibliometric indicators | The total amount of citations, no other indicators.
-Indicators based on data in Google Scholar are available in the free programme Publish or Perish. | |
+Bibliometric indicators | Total number of citations, no other indicators.
+Indicators based on the data in Google Scholar can be created in the free software Publish or Perish (PoP). | |

-Researcher profile | Google Scholar Citation | |
+Researcher profile | Google Scholar Citations | |

 Other |

 In your university's network the full text articles and journals acquired by your university can be accessed directly via Google Scholar.
-However, remote access to these same articles is available only via the Finna portal or via Google Scholar's Library links (Settings -> Library links -> Write the name of your university -> mark it -> Save) |
+Remote access to these same articles is available only via Finna or Google Scholar's Library links (Settings -> Library links -> Search for your university -> Select -> Save) |